codeplaysoftware/cuda-to-sycl-nbody/README.md

 sudo apt update
 sudo apt install libglew-dev libglfw3-dev libglm-dev libxxf86vm-dev libxcursor-dev libxinerama-dev libxi-dev
 ```

-Remember that you need an OpenGL 4.5 ready graphics card.
-Radeon 7xxx or Geforce GTX 4xx.
-No OSX.
-Maybe Intel.
+The implementation relies on OpenGL 4.5.

 ### Simulation Dependencies (CUDA & SYCL)

-The CUDA version of this code requires the CUDA runtime to be installed on your machine.
+The CUDA version of this code requires the [CUDA runtime](https://intel.github.io/llvm-docs/GetStartedGuide.html#build-dpc-toolchain-with-support-for-nvidia-cuda) to be installed on your machine.

+The DPC++ CUDA backend version also requires the CUDA runtime.

+The DPC++ OpenCL backend requires an [OpenCL runtime](https://intel.github.io/llvm-docs/GetStartedGuide.html#install-low-level-runtime).
+To run specifically on the CPU, you must install the OpenCL runtime for your CPU.

-The SYCL version also requires [installation of the CUDA runtime](https://intel.github.io/llvm-docs/GetStartedGuide.html#build-dpc-toolchain-with-support-for-nvidia-cuda) to run using SYCL's CUDA backend, or an [OpenCL runtime](https://intel.github.io/llvm-docs/GetStartedGuide.html#install-low-level-runtime) to run using SYCL's OpenCL backend.
-Furthermore, the [DPC++ compiler](https://intel.github.io/llvm-docs/GetStartedGuide.html) is required to compile the SYCL code.
+Both DPC++ backends require the [DPC++ compiler](https://intel.github.io/llvm-docs/GetStartedGuide.html) to compile the SYCL code.

+The ComputeCpp Experimental Host backend requires the proprietary ComputeCpp binary which you should have received from Codeplay, and an OpenCL runtime.

+## Building

+This project uses CMake for build configuration.
+Build scripts for CUDA, DPC++ and ComputeCpp are located in `./scripts/`.
+Note that these scripts include some hardcoded paths from our dev machine, and so will not work out-the-box.

+### CMake

+The option `-DBUILD_SYCL` switches between building the CUDA version & the SYCL version of the code.

+## Converting CUDA to SYCL

+The script `./scripts/run_dpct.sh` calls a containerized version of the DPC++ Compatibility Tool to automatically convert the CUDA components of this project into SYCL.
+A docker container was used because the dev machine has an incompatible version of the CUDA driver.
+This should be adapted based on your environment.

+The DPC++ compatibility tool offers options for intercepting complex builds, but current dev environment restrictions require me to run dpct inside a docker container.
+This complicates things, so for now I'm just doing single source conversion on the simulator.cu file.

+## Running on different platforms

+### Detecting available SYCL backends

 The `sycl-ls` tool allows you to check for available backends on the system.
 For example, on a system with Intel OpenCL CPU runtime & CUDA runtime, the output is: